 AUBURN UNIVERSITY PARTNERSHIPS

-The School of Forestry and Wildlife Sciences is proud to partner with the Auburn University Office of Sustainability and College of Human Sciences in support of the achievement of the UN Sustainable Development Goals (SDGs) in the United States by mobilizing research, outreach, and collective action.
-The School of Forestry and Wildlife Sciences’ diverse research program seeks to address many of today’s most critical issues facing society including global climate change, public health, food and water availability, water and soil quality, carbon sequestration, air pollution, and the use and management of forests, wildlife, and other natural resources.
+The College of Forestry, Wildlife and Environment is proud to partner with the Auburn University Office of Sustainability and College of Human Sciences in support of the achievement of the UN Sustainable Development Goals (SDGs) in the United States by mobilizing research, outreach, and collective action.
+The College of Forestry, Wildlife and Environment’s diverse research program seeks to address many of today’s most critical issues facing society including global climate change, public health, food and water availability, water and soil quality, carbon sequestration, air pollution, and the use and management of forests, wildlife, and other natural resources.
 Studies are often performed in collaboration with other disciplines as well as with other universities, federal agencies and international organizations to best inform decision-makers in the development of policy to sustainably manage the earth’s resources where both ecosystems and human systems flourish.

 The SDSN US’s Zero Hunger Pathways Project is a collaboration that applies a systems approach to end hunger in the United States.
 The collaborative, led by College of Human Sciences Hunger Solutions Institute and Bread for the World Institute, will chart equitable, resilient, and sustainable pathways to profoundly improve availability, accessibility, utilization and stability of nutritious food for all.
 The proposed project will be centered on SDG 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture, which the US is not currently on track to achieve.
 To correct course, an approach beyond the traditional bounds of food security, nutrition, and agriculture must be utilized.
 To eradicate hunger, housing security, economic disparities, systemic inequalities, sanitation, healthcare access and quality, education, and more must be considered—achieving SDG 2 requires progress towards all 17 of the SDGs.